sierrawu-1104/Kai-Yue-Foundation/readme.md

 # Kai Yue Foundation Website

-A modern, responsive website for the Kai Yue Foundation showcasing their mission to support music, education, and cultural exchange.
+A much more modern, visually aesthetic, engaging, and logically streamlined update for the Kai Yue Foundation website; the original site was hosted by the clunky and antiquated Homestead platform.
+Coded by Andy Wu (with much assistance from claude code).

 ## Pages